-Thailand has had for many years an ROH regime whereby tax privileges were granted to attract multinational companies (domestic and foreign) to set up regional headquarters operations in Thailand.
-The regime in Thailand presents opportunities for establishing an ROH to act as a holding, services, financing and licensing company.
+For many years, Thailand has had two regional operating headquarters (ROH) regimes.
+Tax privileges were granted to attract multinational companies (both domestic and foreign) to set up regional headquarters operations in Thailand.
+These presented opportunities for establishing an ROH to act as a holding, services, financing and licensing company.